philipcwhite/Monitoring/README.md

 Graph View

 ## Updates
+12/15/2020 - I removed all tables from the index display page.
+Now it is running with divs/css.
+I also changed the host list display to iterate through a dict in jinja2.
+I still have quite a bit of clean up to do but it's coming along.

 12/7/2020 - I'm updating how I'm displaying the SVG icons as part of the CSS refresh.

 12/2/2020 - I deployed the monitoring server to a hosted VPS today.
 I did a full deploy with an agent, collector, event engine, DB, and two websites.
 Worked like a charm on a 1 CPU, 1 GB Ram server.
 This was a good test because now I see some mobile browser issues that need some TLC.
 The Flask UI is also missing role based permissions.
 These are coming.